harsha-ops/DevSecOps-Game/README.md

 # Work In Progress

-# Deploy a simple Tic-Tac-Toe game using DevSecOps CI/CD Pipeline.
+# Migrating a GitHub CI/CD Pipleine into the Jenkins CI/CD Pipeline.

+## Overview

+This project is focussed on migrating a Github CI/CD pipeline into the Jenkins CI/CD pipeline which deploys a simple Tic-Tac-Toe gaming application.

 ![Screenshot 2025-03-04 at 7 16 48 PM](https://github.com/user-attachments/assets/7ed79f9c-9144-4870-accd-500085a15592)